JavaScript SDK

 The SSE connection:

-• Reconnects automatically with exponential backoff (1s to 30s)
+• Reconnects automatically with exponential backoff (1s to 30s, jittered, honors the server’s retry: field as a floor)

-• Receives heartbeats every 30s to keep the connection alive
+• Receives heartbeats every 15s from the server to keep the connection alive (the client watchdog defaults to 45s of silence before forcing a reconnect)

 • Only refetches the specific flag that changed (not all flags)